 Honey bees collect pollens from plants which rely on insects to move them from one plant to another.
 As they drink the nectar deep inside the flower pollens get caught on the body of the bee and then transferred to the next flowers they visit.

-Buying any local produce means lower food miles and supporting producers in your community which should always be encouraged and having a nearby beekeepers honey to enjoy is a real treat.
+Generally though a local honey will only be coarse filtered and unpasteurised which means it's good quality.
+Also buying any local produce means lower food miles and supporting producers in your community which should always be encouraged and having a nearby beekeepers honey to enjoy is a real treat.
 But you’ll always be restricted to a limited variety of honeys that can be produced on your doorstep and there are so many delicious types to enjoy!

 That’s why at Black Bee Honey we offer a range of very different honeys produced by responsible beekeepers from different regions of the country so you can experience the magic of all of that variety and deliciousness.